smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _automatically set based on Chain ID, typically 250_

 The maximum number of unbroadcast transactions per key that are allowed to be enqueued before jobs will start failing and rejecting send of any further transactions.
-This represents a sanity limit and generally indicates a problem with your eth node (transactions are not getting mined).
+This represents a sanity limit and generally indicates a problem with your ETH node (transactions are not getting mined).

 Do NOT blindly increase this value thinking it will fix things if you start hitting this limit because transactions are not getting mined, you will instead only make things worse.